jerrymarino/iCompleteMe/README.md

 acceptable performance even if you limit yourself to just the identifiers in the current file and simple prefix-based filtering.

-### Why does ICM demand such a recent version of Vim?
+### Why does iCM demand such a recent version of Vim?

-ICM needs a version of Vim with the timers feature to achieve full asynchronicity.
+iCM needs a version of Vim with the timers feature to achieve full asynchronicity.
 This feature is available since Vim 7.4.1578.

 ### Nasty bugs happen if I have the `vim-autoclose` plugin installed

 Use the [delimitMate][] plugin instead.
-It does the same thing without conflicting with ICM.
+It does the same thing without conflicting with iCM.

 ### I get an internal compiler error when installing

 This can be a problem on virtual servers with limited memory.
 A possible solution is to add more swap memory.
 A more practical solution would be to force the build script to run only one compile job at a time.
-You can do this by setting the `ICM_CORES` environment variable to `1`.
+You can do this by setting the `iCM_CORES` environment variable to `1`.
 Example:

 ```
-ICM_CORES=1 ./install.py --clang-completer
+iCM_CORES=1 ./install.py --clang-completer
 ```

 ### I get weird errors when I press `Ctrl-C` in Vim